 With a mortgage deferral, most commonly (and erroneously) known as a mortgage holiday, you are adding the interest payments to your mortgage.
 We know that a $500,000 mortgage will have $1,333 per month of interest per month.
 If you choose the mortgage deferral option, then after month 1, your total mortgage will be $501,333.
 After month 2, your total mortgage would be $502,669.
 After month 3, your total mortgage will be approximately $504,000.

 Banks are concerned with this strategy as it can quickly build up to an unmanageable amount.
-They are typically only allowing 3 months of mortgage deferral payments before you must start paying your mortgage back.
+They typically only allow 3 months of mortgage deferral payments before you must start paying your mortgage back.
 And, importantly, these payments will be at the original term of your mortgage.
 So this mortgage was originally at $2,823 per month but after 3 months, the mortgage payments go up $2,846 per month.
-This doesn't sound like much but the additional interest adds up to thousands of dollars of additional interest.
+This doesn’t sound like much but it ultimately adds up to thousands of dollars of additional interest.

 Outcome: You've freed up $2,823 per month of cash to use during the lockdown.

-Impact of a mortgage holiday: This strategy is, unsurprisingly, the most expensive.
-Over just 3 months, not only have you added $4,000 to your mortgage but this $4,000 accrues interest over the remaining time on your mortgage.
+Impact of a mortgage deferral: This strategy is, unsurprisingly, the most expensive.
+Over just 3 months, not only have you added $4,000 to your mortgage but that $4,000 accrues interest over the remaining time on your mortgage.